 However, to make things more transparent, here are some details on each sport.
 If you’re still unsure after reading this, try going to a few trial classes of each and seeing which one you prefer.

-- BJJ is intellectual combat where a smaller person can overcome a bigger person, sometimes referred to as a game of human chess.
+• BJJ is intellectual combat where a smaller person can overcome a bigger person, sometimes called a game of human chess.

-- Muay Thai is candid, with the primary aim to inflict as much pain on the opponent as possible.
+• Muay Thai is candid, aiming to inflict as much pain on the opponent as possible.

 What Is the Difference Between BJJ and Muay Thai?